- Music

 Dove Ellis' anonymity is notable in an age where social media is viewed as a necessary tool for kickstarting an artist's career.
 Earnestly, it's like he came almost out of nowhere.

-The album showcases a vast sea of styles, from classic rock to folk, with jig-infused tracks like 'Jaundice' featuring the accordion as a nod back to his homeland in the West of Ireland.
+The album showcases a vast sea of styles, from classic rock to folk.
+Jig-infused tracks like 'Jaundice' features the accordion, in what feels like a nod back to his homeland in the West of Ireland.

-Full-bodied, joyful instrumentals juxtaposed with devastatingly complex and cutting lyrics further emphasise the breadth and body of his artistry.
-Seemingly upbeat tracks ‘Love Is’ and ‘Heaven Has No Wings’, lift your spirit with optimistic orchestral moments, as the lyrical melancholy of heartbreak comes almost as a secret.
+Full-bodied, joyful instrumentals juxtaposed with devastatingly complex and cutting lyrics further emphasise his artistry.
+Seemingly upbeat tracks ‘Love Is’ and ‘Heaven Has No Wings’, lift your spirit with optimistic orchestral moments, as melancholy lyrics follow quietly underneath.

-Each listen seems to offer something entirely new, encouraging listeners to return to the act of engaging with an album from start to finish, tuning in to the intricacies of a full story.
+Each listen seems to offer something new, encouraging you to engage with the album from start to finish and get the intricacies of the story.

-On Blizzard, Dove Ellis breathes new life into the Irish folk-rock scene.
-The album is hopeful, complex and as a whole plays with the picturesque diction of a pastoral poem.
+Blizzard is hopeful, complex and plays with the picturesque diction of a pastoral poem.
 Wondering what will follow this stunning debut makes the listening all the more enjoyable.

 - Watch the music video for 'Pale Song'